-Children are known for their notorious hygiene manners.
+Children are notorious for their hygiene habits!
 They touch every nook and corner and then, put the same fingers in their mouths!
-Disgusting, right!
-And if this is not enough to freak parents out, they go ahead and lick windows.
+Disgusting, right? :) And if this is not enough to freak parents out, they go ahead and lick windows.
 Seems perfect recipe for falling ill.

 As parents, it is imperative to teach children about hygiene and how they can keep themselves healthy.
 Hygiene habits can go a long way in bolstering your child’s health and immunity.

 That said, it isn’t easy to inculcate hygiene habits in kids for they are not high on following directions.
 But, what they are exceptional at is ‘learning by doing’.
 Teach them to keep clean in a fun way through these Hygiene STEM activities for kids and help them understand the science behind cleanliness.

 The foremost rule to getting children listen is to involve them.
 So if you are planning to teach your children about germs and viruses, making a model should be the first step.